deskflow/deskflow/.github/ISSUE_TEMPLATE.md

-## Read before raising an issue ##
+### Read before raising an issue ###
-Please only raise issue for *actual* problems or enhacements to synergy-core.
+Please only raise issue for *actual* bugs on synergy-core.
 For developer support topics, such as designs, compiling issues etc, please see the Core Developers forum: https://symless.com/forums/forum/19-core-developers/

 ### Operating Systems ###